SB180 Alabama 2010 Session

 - Boilers and pressure vessels, inspection by Labor Department further provided for, written warnings and civil penalties, fees, inspection of operations, criminal penalties, Secs.
 25-12-8, 25-12-11, 25-12-14, 25-12-17 am'd.

-This bill would authorize the chief inspector to issue written warnings and citations for violations and would provide for civil penalties to be assessed for violations to be deposited in the State General Fund.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 25, 2026.
+May contain errors — refer to the official bill text for accuracy.- Authorizes the chief inspector to issue written warnings and citations for violations; civil penalties may be assessed and deposited into the State General Fund.

 - Subjects